CONTACT INFO: 216-397-4283 or firstname.lastname@example.org

 HOURS OF OPERATION: Monday through Friday, 8:30 am to 5:00 pm.
 First session of the day is at 9:00 am; last session is 4:30 pm EDT.
 The Counseling Center is closed on weekends and holidays.

 LOCATION: We are located on the garden level of Dolan Hall.
 The Counseling Center entrance is on the side of Dolan Hall, across from the Health Center.
 There is a sign on the door.
-NOTE: All services are virtual or in-person with masks.
+NOTE: Services are in-person or virtual.
+At this time, masks are not required, except in certain circumstances.
+This can change based on local community or government standards.

 ONLINE APPOINTMENT REQUESTS & APPOINTMENT PAPERWORK: Interested in requesting an appointment online?
 Or do you need to complete online paperwork for your appointment?
 You can do so via our online portal.
 Click the "Appointment Request" button, or click the appropriate paperwork button.
 NOTE: if you are seeking a same-day or crisis appointment, please contact call the front desk for a more immediate response.